shanehoey/snooey-jekyll/README.md

 - Added _include/error.html to show modal dialog
 - Standardised yaml/frontmatter across collections & yaml files
--Standardised liquid across all includes
+- Standardised liquid across all includes
 - Updated _includes, including simplified logic and it now accepts DATASOURCE as an object rather than DATASET(text string) to allow collections and datafiles.
 - Reintroduced Brandx.yml for branding of navbar/footer/layout/carousel on default layout.  navbar and footer can be overridden by respective yaml files
 - nolonger requires page.dataset